 The loans listed below require repayment of the principal after a student leaves the University.
 In contrast to most commercial loans, some of the loans below are interest-free while the student is enrolled; others have interest accrual.

-Subsidized Federal Stafford Loan: This need-based loan provides up to $3,500 for first-year students, $4,500 for sophomores, $5,500 for juniors and seniors.
+Subsidized Federal Direct Loan: This need-based loan provides up to $3,500 for first-year students, $4,500 for sophomores, $5,500 for juniors and seniors.
 The federal government pays the interest while the student is enrolled on at least a halftime basis and during a six-month grace period.
-The interest rate is fixed at 6.8%.

-Unsubsidized Federal Stafford Loan: The terms and conditions are the same as those for Federal Stafford Loan, except that the borrower is responsible for interest that accrues while attending school.
-This loan program is available for students who do not qualify for a fully subsidized Stafford loan.
+Unsubsidized Federal Direct Loan: The terms and conditions are the same as those for Federal Direct Loan, except that the borrower is responsible for interest that accrues while attending school.
 Independent students may be eligible for higher loan limits.

 Federal Perkins Loan: A need-based loan at 5% interest.
 Repayment and interest do not begin until after the student leaves school, and the loan may be partially canceled if the graduate obtains employment in certain areas according to the terms in the promissory note.

 Student Educational Loan Fund (SELF): The Minnesota Higher Education Services Office provides loans for undergraduates and graduate students.
-Currently, students can borrow up to $10,000 per grade level.
+Currently, students can borrow up to $20,000 per grade level.
 Students are eligible for SELF loans regardless of family income; however, the student must have a creditworthy co-signer.
-The interest rate is variable with a cap on increases and decreases at 2% for any 12-month period.

 Students can work up to 20 hours each week and earn a portion of their college expenses under the Federal Work Study Program, a program in which students can participate if they demonstrate financial need.
 The program pays minimum wage or more; students are paid twice a month.
 Most of the Federal Work Study Program jobs are located on campus; however, students can work for approved off-campus, nonprofit organizations or agencies.
 Eligibility for work study does not guarantee employment.
 Although WSU tries to maximize the number of work study opportunities each year, there are typically more eligible students than available jobs.